Brenda Missen is the author of the literary thriller Tell Anna She’s Safe and the memoir Tumblehome: One Woman’s

-Brenda has had her own writing and editing (now mostly factchecking and proofreading) business for nearly three decades.
+Brenda had her own professional writing and editing business for nearly forty years.
 She got her start with Toronto publishers such as Doubleday Canada, Summerhill Press, and McClelland & Stewart.
 After moving to Chelsea, Quebec, her main clients became departments of the Canadian federal government.
-Since 1999, she has lived on the Madawaska River in the wilderness heart of eastern Ontario, where she maintains her clients through e-mail and divides her time between her communications business and her own writing.
+Since 1999, she has lived on the Madawaska River in the wilderness heart of eastern Ontario, where until 2025 she maintained her clients through e-mail and divided her time between her communications business and her own writing.
+Now she is unfettered from editing to pursue her own writing “full” time.

 After years of trying to write short stories and discovering they are definitely not her forte, Brenda managed to get two published (see Uncollected Works).
 Much more within her comfort zone is the essay genre: she has contributed personal essays and profiles to the Canadian Wildlife Federation magazine Canadian Wildlife, the paddling magazine Canoeroots, the Canadian Recreational Canoeing Association magazine, Kanawa, and her local newspapers, Barry’s Bay This Week and The Valley Gazette.